Join our Free Webinar

 4. What are some of the key principles of lean thinking that should be kept in mind when applying it in a business setting?

-Some of the key principles of lean thinking that should be kept in mind when applying it in a business setting include:
+Some of the key lean practices that should be kept in mind when applying Lean thinking in a business setting include:

 – Respect for people: Leaders should always treat their employees with respect, and value their input.